 Pumpkin observation.
 Is it just me or do you get a little giddy when pumpkin time in the classroom comes around?
 I absolutely love watching little ones explore pumpkins.
 And this free printable is a great way to get them excited.

 One of my favorite fall field trips is when you get to come home with a pumpkin.
-Maybe a trip to the pumpkin patch, a local farm or even the grocery.
+Maybe a trip to the pumpkin patch, a local farm or even the grocery store is always fun when you pick out a pumpkin.
 No matter where your kiddos go, bringing a pumpkin home is the best.

-Once we have pumpkins in the classroom it is time to learn.
+Once we have pumpkins in the classroom, it is time to learn.
 I like to do both math and science when we investigate pumpkins.
-We draw our pumpkins, determine their size and count the ribs on each pumpkin together.
+First, we draw our pumpkins.
+Next, we determine their size and count the ribs on each pumpkin together.
+It’s always fun to compare several pumpkins!
+Grayson made the observation that the larger pumpkins have more ribs than the smaller ones.
+What a great learning moment!

 Time to Measure